SaroM0/sct-data-generation/README.md

 ## Overview

 This project implements an automated system for generating high-quality Script Concordance Test (SCT) items in the field of hepatology and gastroenterology.
-Based on research findings from "Using Large Language Models to Generate Script Concordance Test in Medical Education: ChatGPT and Claude," this implementation uses OpenAI's API exclusively due to its superior performance in generating clinically relevant assessment items.
+Based on research findings from "Using Large Language Models to Generate Script Concordance Test in Medical Education: ChatGPT and Claude," this implementation supports both OpenAI and Google Gemini APIs for generating clinically relevant assessment items.

 ### What are Script Concordance Tests?